jeffThu/golang-cheat-sheet/README.md

 ```

 no-range vs range
-* the biggest diff is whether copy element or not, which impacts performance!
+* The biggest diff is whether copy element or not, which impacts performance!
 ```go

 type bigObject struct {